Manuscript and Query Letter Critiques

 Submit your manuscript or query letter via email – carolmunro (dot) critiques (at) gmail (dot) com – as an MSWord document attachment.

-For query letter critiques, please attach your manuscript (MSWord document or PDF file).
-For middle grade, young adult, new adult, or adult novels, attach a synopsis, not the full manuscript.
-I won’t know if your pitch is spot-on unless I know your story.
+For query letter critiques, please also attach your manuscript (for work under 2,500 words) or your synopsis (for work over 2,500 words) as an MSWord document or PDF file.
+I won’t know if your pitch is spot on unless I know your story.

 Other genres: price upon request

-Payment is by check or PayPal and payable in full with your submission.
+Payment is by check or PayPal (ask me for my account’s email) and payable in full with your submission.

-Picture book and query letter critiques are completed within two weeks after payment has been received.
-Novel critiques are completed within six to eight weeks.
-Completion of critiques for anything else is determined on a case-by-case basis.
+Picture book and query letter critiques are usually completed within two weeks* after payment has been received.
+Novel critiques are usually completed within six to eight weeks*.
+Completion of critiques for anything else is determined on a case-by-case basis. (*Depending on my workload and/or other circumstances.)

 “As a published author I can only say I wish I’d met Carol Munro earlier.
 For the past four years Carol has assisted me in fulfilling my desire to become a better writer.
 Her critiques are thorough.
 I am always astounded at her thoughtfulness.
 I couldn’t ask for a better critique buddy.”